These flavorful Lentil Meatballs Vegan, Gluten-Free are smothered in a creamy cashew gravy will surely be a big hit at your Thanksgiving table!

 - Heat oil in a saucepan on medium high heat.
 Add onion and cook until soft, about 3 minutes.
 Stir in garlic, thyme, parsley, paprika, and lentils to coat.

-- Transfer lentil mixture into a large bowl,.
-Stir in walnuts, flax seeds, yeast flakes, Bragg's liquid aminos and sea salt.
+- Transfer lentil mixture to a large bowl, Stir in walnuts, oat flour, flax seeds, yeast flakes, Bragg's liquid aminos and sea salt.
 Using a fork mash mixture until sticking together.

 - Preheat oven 350 degrees F. Prepare baking sheet with lightly greased parchment paper.